-Recent actions by star football players like Ray Rice of the Baltimore Ravens, Ray McDonald of the San Fransisco 49ers and Adrien Peterson of the Minnesota Vikings, may be, in fact, a signal of the early stages of CTE.
+Previous actions by star football players like Ray Rice of the Baltimore Ravens, Ray McDonald of the San Fransisco 49ers and Adrien Peterson of the Minnesota Vikings, may be, in fact, a signal of the early stages of CTE.
+The murder by and subsequent suicide of Aaron Hernandez might be tied to a very advanced stage of CTE.
 CTE ( Chronic Traumatic Encephalopathy) has been a hotly debated subject of interest over the past few years.
 Unfortunately, there is no medical framework for the accurate diagnosis of such a disease while someone is alive.
 Currently, the only current method to diagnose CTE is after death, by analyzing brain tissue and discovering an abnormal protein called TAU protein.
 The suicide of Junior Seau – a beloved and passionate football player, who devoted his life to the game and was posthumously diagnosed with CTE, began to shed more light on a growing problem, and subsequently, its implications for the NFL.

 A study published in the Journal of Neurology on 9/10/2014 suggests that CTE may start at a very young age.
 It also points out that when symptoms of CTE emerge at a young age, players exhibit behavioral and mood problems, whereas symptoms that begin to emerge later in life tend to show up as memory and thinking problems.
 CTE is a gradual degeneration of brain function due to repeated head trauma injury consisting of both symptomatic and asymptomatic concussions.
 Once the initial symptoms fade, months and years later, new symptoms emerge.
 The onset of new symptoms begins slowly and then builds in severity over time (e.g. concentration, memory, confusion, dizziness and headaches, and then eventually, leading to mood variability, emotional instability and aggression).